A fool with a tool is still a fool

 Not only do you apply to potential employers but all companies looking for employees also apply to their candidates at the same time.
 In other words: You should never see yourself as a petitioner (and certainly not present yourself as such).
 Instead, conduct the application process with self-esteem right from the start.
 Make use of employer review platforms such as Glassdoor to find out as early as possible what a typical day at work would look like for you in a particular company.
 This is also good preparation for asking the hiring manager the right questions during the interview.

-> LinkedIn Headline
+> The power of your LinkedIn Headline

 Don’t overlook the potential of your LinkedIn headline for your job search.
 It’s the most valuable self-marketing place you have there as it is always shown with your name.